 Halfway between Leeds and Sheffield, the former coal-mining hub of Barnsley typifies the much-parodied image of Yorkshire.
 Still home to the National Union of Mineworkers, known for its brass bands, Barnsley and surrounding pit villages produced comedian Charlie Williams, the voice of Tetley Tea Brian Glover and, of course, former NUM leader Arthur Scargill.

-The local football team, Barnsley FC, also sum up this no-nonsense image.
-Charlie Williams, once a centre-back at Doncaster who scored his only goal at Barnsley’s long-term home of Oakwell, summed up his footballing life before taking to the stage: ‘I was never a fancy player but I could stop them buggers that were’.
+The local football team, Barnsley FC, once summed up this no-nonsense image.
+Stand-up comic Charlie Williams, formerly a centre-back at Doncaster who scored his only goal at Barnsley’s long-term home of Oakwell, summed up his footballing life before taking to the stage: ‘I was never a fancy player but I could stop them buggers that were’.

 Barnsley’s favourite son, chat-show king, journalist and author Michael Parkinson, based much of his writings on childhood visits to Barnsley FC to watch his hero, the wonderfully named ‘Skinner’ Normanton.
 ‘Spectemur agendo’, ‘Let us be judged by our acts’, runs the BFC club motto, beneath a crest depicting a pick-wielding miner and a glassblower.
 Sure, enough, Skinner Normanton spent his entire career chopping forwards down to size.

 But as of 2017, Barnsley FC emerged from the shadow of its mining heritage to embrace Moneyball.
 Billy Beane, the former baseball manager who used sabermetrics to transform the Oakland A’s, became co-owner of the venerable Yorkshire club, along with an Asian consortium.
 Focus on performance statistics and youth has influenced the type of coach brought to Oakwell, and the type of football played here.